Enterprise BPM pricing - the hidden ugly truth

 How much does business process management cost?

-Business process management (BPM) prices will wide vary heavily on the size and complexity of your business.
-According to my rough figures, I would estimate small are spending a couple for thousands a year on BPM software, and the large organisations are spending a couple of millions.
-But, keep in mind, BPM is not just software, it’s a methodology and a mindset, typically including consulting, training, and continuous optimization.
-Theres a lot to invest in, not just money, but also in time and attention, and the return on investment is potentially increased efficiency, reduced error and better customer experience.
+Business process management (BPM) prices will vary heavily on the size and complexity of your business.
+According to my rough figures, I would estimate small companies are spending a couple thousand a year on BPM software, and the large organizations are spending a couple of millions.

 What is BPM sales?

-BPM sales is the practice of applying BPM techniques and methodologies to sales.
-It’s about making the process by which a company sells its products or services more efficient and effective.
 This might entail plotting the entire sales process from lead generation to winning business and identifying opportunities for improving the process.
 BPM sales could involve automation of routine work, standardizing best practice and real-time analytics for sales teams.
 The aim is to make selling more efficient, predictable and data-driven, driving both revenue and customer satisfaction.

 What does BPM stand for in supply chain?